lucas-reber/Alphafold_interaction_discovery/README.md

 We used AlphaFold-Multimer (as implemented in [ColabFold](https://doi.org/10.1038/s41592-022-01488-1)) and AlphaFold3 (using the [AlphaFold Server](https://golgi.sandbox.google.com/about)) for predictions of interactions.
 We used different metrics to evaluate predictions: model confidence (pTM + ipTM), ipTM, pDockQ, pDockQ2 and LIS (Bryant et al., 2022; Evans et al., 2022; Jumper et al., 2021; A.-R. Kim et al., 2024; Zhu et al., 2023).
 Details on how to extract these metrics from AlphaFold-Multimer and AlphaFold3 outputs can be found below.

+For questions to this repository please contact us ( lreber@student.unimelb.edu.au ).

 # Running predictions
 [Details on how to install ColabFold](https://github.com/YoshitakaMo/localcolabfold)